 Could this also be the reason for Dembele's driving runs being absent recently?
 Look at his goal against Lyon...it was a similar move to those that Bale has been doing lately, so perhaps AVB has considered that if Bale does that its more likely to result in a goal, so dembele is playing deeper/more conservatively to give him room to do this.

 I think rather than thinking about chance creation in terms of quantity we should think about what kind of chances we want to create, and what a "chance" is defined as.
-As a whole this season we've created less "pure" chances [in the arsenal, or even liverpool, sense].
+As a whole this season we've created less "pure" chances [in the arsenal, or even victims, sense].
 And i dont think that in the past 6 or 7 games we've created more "chances" than we were at the beginning of the season, when there was criticism....but Bale being 20 yards from goal with a couple of yards of space around him is essentially a good chance now, so the more we can create those situations the more goals both he and the team will score.
 It may not be particularly fluid, but if its getting the job done than we may as well maximise its potential until we can improve our "pure" chance creation.
 There's a far more pragmatic sense about us this season, and I think that can only be a good thing...its what keeps Man Utd in the top two even when theyre lacking in some departments.

 Last edited: